-If you have a website, it’s going to take time for it to become established on the internet and start attracting visitors.
+If you’ve got a website, it’s going to take time for it to become established on the internet and start attracting visitors.

-However, there are quite a few things you can do to speed up this process, helping your site get better search engine rankings and more traffic sooner.
-Here are some SEO tips from my personal experience of blogging.
+However, there’re quite a few things you can do to speed up this process, helping your site get better search engine rankings and more traffic sooner.
+Here’re some SEO tips from my personal experience of blogging.

-- Passive voice only 10%: The content becomes more readable and simple to understand when the language is not passive but active.
+- Passive voice only 10%: The content becomes more readable and simple to understand when the language isn’t passive but active.
 Writing straight to the point is always the best way out.
 Google more about writing active sentences.

 - No Consecutive sentences: Don’t have many sentences start from the same word.
 Use variety.

 - Subheading: Categorize your content into subheadings.
 It’s much easier to analyze and read the content this way.
-Have different size for your subheadings and paragraphs.
+Have different sizes for your subheadings and paragraphs.